clivetong/Talks/ProbabilisticAndApproximate/README.md

 ### And now for something different

-- Two algorithms that can't be certain the answer is right
+- Two algorithms with uncertainty

-- Based on multiple hash functions to find a group of locations
+- Multiple hash functions to find a group of locations
 - Then use the locations to get the answer
 - Bloom Filter - binary values and do "AND"
 - Count-min sketch - integer values and take the min
-- It's the combining operation that makes it approximate
+- The combining operation makes it approximate

 ---